Policy Snapshot

 What it is:

-Shortened work week policies lower the statutory or de facto full‑time work standard while aiming to preserve wages and benefits, so that productivity gains from automation and AI are shared as increased leisure rather than job losses.
-In the context of rapid AI diffusion, shorter weeks can cushion displacement by enabling work‑sharing, maintaining employment relationships, and expanding part‑time or reduced‑hour options without pushing workers into precarity.
-Governments can support this shift through changes to labor law (such as redefining full‑time status), targeted subsidies or tax credits for firms that adopt shorter weeks without pay cuts, and public sector leadership where state agencies and publicly funded institutions pilot reduced hours as a model for the broader economy.
+Shortened work week policies reduce the statutory or conventional full-time work standard while aiming to preserve wages and benefits.
+The underlying rationale is that if the same output can be produced in fewer hours, workers should receive some of that productivity gain as time rather than having it captured entirely as profit or passed through as lower prices.
+Governments can support this shift through changes to labor law (such as redefining full-time status and lowering overtime thresholds), targeted subsidies or tax credits for firms that adopt shorter weeks without pay cuts, and public sector leadership where state agencies pilot reduced hours as a model for the broader economy.

 Recommended Reading: